kbase/narrative/docs/deploy_narrative.md

 ### Deploying CI

-The Continuous Integration environment - <https://ci.kbase.us> - is intended for testing and demoing of new features that may not always work right.
-It's also intended to be continuously upgraded and redeployed, so this process is designed to be as easy as possible.

-#### Create CI Image

 1. Create a new temporary branch from the `develop` branch.
 2. Add a _single_ bug fix or new feature to your temporary branch.
 3. Create a new [pull request](https://github.com/kbase/narrative/compare) to merge your branch into `develop`.